ksananth4424/Session-View/README.md

 # Getting Started

-Requirements: An Android device to run the apk provided.
+Requirements: An Android device to run the link provided during the presentation.
-To get the application download the [apk]() and install it.
 After which create an user account or sign in if an admin.

 # Made Using